Moomins07/100-days-of-code/log.md

 **Today's Progress**: I completed sub-sections 77, 78 and 79.
 'Implementing highscores', 'Refactoring our code, DRY principle' and 'Project #2: Modal window'.

 **Thoughts**: Implementing highscores was quite straight forward in the fact that it was essentially applying typical if-else logic to ensure that the highscore persisted through game resets too.
 'Refactoring our code' was a very interesting lecture as it delved into much greater detail with regards to 'Don't Repeat Yourself(DRY)', which entailed taking repeated code and placing it in a function.
 Lastly, Project#2 Modal window was a very fun, and very important lecture as it was the first glimpse at using classList to add, remove and even toggle CSS classes on certain DOM elements.
 Overall, I found all of the lectures very enjoyable and easy to follow.

+## Day 45: June 08, 2022

+**Today's Progress**: I completed sub-sections 80 and 81.
+'Working with classes' & "Handling an 'Esc' Keypress event".

+**Thoughts**: Learning to make the website interactable is very enjoyable.
+In 'Working with classes', I learned how to use classList to both remove and add a class to an element to achieve the required effect.
+I need to remember that when using classList, I did not need to add a dot/fullstop at the beginning of the class name.
+E.g. "hidden" NOT ".hidden".
+In the "Handling an 'Esc' Keypress event" lecture, I learned how to make an element react to a keypress, or more specifically, a 'keydown' event.
+The most important piece of information that I learned during this lecture is how to specifically tell JavaScript which key we want it to execute on by using and accessing the event handler function.
+Obviously, I have not even scratched the surface as to the possibilities using the event handler function.